NEW COURSE LESSON 12. The Rose of Tralee

 The young man went away on a business trip while he considered whether or not to declare his feelings to this servant girl.
 After a few weeks William returned.
 William discovered that Mary had fallen ill and her health had deteriorated very fast.
 She had died while still a teenager.
 The young man was in mourning for the rest of his life.
 He traveled to India to work thinking the change of environment would help him forget his grief.
 But he could not forget the one he loved.
 William could never forgive himself for not taking the chance to tell Mary of his feelings for her.

-The poem writes of Mary ‘she was lovely and fair as the rose of the summer.
+The poem writes of Mary ‘she was lovely and fair as the rose of the summer.’
 The poem declares that Mary O’Connor was ‘the Rose of Tralee’.
 It is also made plain that it is not just her appearance that cast a spell over the man.
 ‘Twas not her beauty alone that won me but the truth in her eyes.’

 In 1959 the town council of Tralee considered how they could boost tourism.
 They decided that they would hold a Festival called ‘the Rose of Tralee’ in August.
 Young ladies from the town could dress up in their finest clothes and be interviewed on stage.
 Whoever judges believed was most like the description ‘lovely and fair as the rose of the summer’ would be awarded the title ‘The Rose of Tralee’.
 The Rose would then hold this title for one year.
 The following summer the competition would be held anew.
 The previous Rose would have to retire from her position and hand over to the next young woman to be chosen.
-The festival garnered lost of media attention in newspapers and on the radio.
+The festival garnered lots of media attention in newspapers and on the radio.
 There was no television in Ireland back then.

-The Rose of Tralee Festival was so successful that the organisers decided to open it to woman from the rest of County Kerry.
+The Rose of Tralee Festival was so successful that the organisers decided to open it to women from the rest of County Kerry.
 By 1967 the organisers of the festival announced that any woman from anywhere in Ireland or with any Irish ancestry was eligible to contest the title.
 So a lady who enters the competition can be half Irish, a quarter Irish, one eighth Irish or have any fraction of Irish ancestry.
 She does not have to live in Ireland nor does she have to have ever visited Ireland.
 She can be a citizen of any country.

 People wishing to be the Rose of Tralee should be intelligent, polite and a good example of morality and healthy living.
 They will be a good role model for little girls.